-This bundle of resources will be your best friend for teaching Shakespeare!
+This Shakespeare resource bundle will be your best friend!
 If you are looking to add rigor and increase engagement in your drama unit, look no further.
 You get a full unit for any play, eight 30-minute scripts you can use for class productions, resources for teaching Shakespeare’s language, two best-selling Escape Rooms, and additional support for academic writing. (grades 6-10)

 This bundle contains resources for helping you set up a drama unit in Interactive Notebooks for older students.
 These lessons, activities, and assessments provide rigor and motivation for students, while still maintaining some cutting and gluing elements of ISNs to create a lifelong reference tool.